Does organizing your kids’ play space fill you with as much dread as you felt when you were young and your parents asked you to clean your room?

 - Use curtains to hide cluttered shelves or storage bins.
 All you need is velcro!

-- DIY a flip-down desk that doubles as a chalkboard and storage for craft supplies.
+- DIY a flip-down desk that doubles as a chalkboard and storage for craft supplies, like this kid's art desk by Ana White.

 Organizing your kids’ playroom—and staying organized—is easy: